LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Introduction

-To solve this, we propose the novel \sysname centroid learning technique for DNN.
-It adapts three levels of approximation by three methods through backpropagation, to minimize the model loss.
-First, to adapt the approximation introduced by centroids, \sysname uses \emph{soft-PQ} method.
-It uses the continuous approximation of \verb|argmax|, i.e., \verb|softmax|, for backward pass, to enable gradient calculation and centroid update.
+To solve this challenge, we propose the novel \textbf{differentiable centroid learning} technique for DNN.
+Through backpropagation, it adapts three different levels of approximation introduced by centroids to model inference by three methods, and minimize the accuracy loss.
+(1) To enable gradient calculation and iteratively adjust centroids, \sysname uses \emph{soft-PQ} method.
+It uses the continuous approximation of \verb|argmax|, i.e., \verb|softmax|, for backward pass.
 The forward pass still uses \verb|argmin| for model loss calculation, since \verb|argmin| will be used for inference.
-Second, to adapt the approximation introduced by \verb|softmax|, \sysname uses \emph{learned temperature} method, to learn the hyperparameter \verb|temperature| of \verb|softmax| for each layer during backpropagation, as the tradeoff of model loss reduction and learning convergence.
-Third, to reduce memory cost, \sysname reduces the size of lookup tables by scalar quantization.
-To adapt the approximation introduced by this quantization, \sysname uses \emph{quantization-aware training}, which uses quantized tables in the forward pass and real-value tables in the backward pass.
+Soft-PQ can adapt the approximation introduced by centroids to reduce accuracy loss.
+(2) Since the use of \verb|softmax| introduces approximation to \verb|argmin|, \sysname uses \emph{learned temperature} method, to learn the hyperparameter \verb|temperature| of \verb|softmax| for each operator, to tradeoff accuracy loss and learning convergence.
+(3) Since the lookup tables for precomputed results are the main cost for \sysname, scalar quantization is used to reduce the table size.
+To adapt the approximation introduced by this scalar quantization, \sysname uses \emph{quantization-aware training}, which uses quantized tables in the forward pass and real-value tables in the backward pass, to reduce accuracy loss.
+By the techniques above, the centroids can be learned, which empowers table lookup to replace the diverse DNN linear computations while maintain similar-level of model accuracy.

-Empowered by this centroid learning technique, \sysname can reduce DNN computations to table lookup, and unify the diverse computation kernels to only two, i.e., \emph{closest centroid search} and \emph{table lookup}.
-It can greatly simplify the inference software and hardware design.

-\sysname is best fit for the system taking table lookup as the first class, but current systems are all designed for complex computations.
-Even though, we still implement the two kernels of \sysname by a tensor compiler, on commodity Intel and ARM CPUs.
-Our design carefully aligns the number of centroids and feature length with the width of SIMD instructions.
-We properly order the loop to improve cache locality of dist calculation and fuse it with \verb|argmin| to reduce memory accesses.
-Even with all these optimizations, the implementation is still hard to unleash the potential of \sysname.
-For example, the \verb|argmin| has to be mostly sequentially executed.
-The configurations of centroids are limited by SIMD width.
-Hashing cannot accelerate centroid search compared with distance calculation.

-Based on current implementation, \sysname achieves comparable accuracy, i.e., within 5\% difference, for CIFAR, ImageNet, and GLUE, with reduced model size (in FP32) by $2.3$\textasciitilde$3.5\times$ for CNN ResNet models, and $7\times$ for BERT, since it only needs to save centroid results.
-We also count the theoretical FLOPs of \sysname by using distance calculation compared to MM.
-The FLOPs for CNN can be reduced by $2$\textasciitilde$4\times$, and $16\times$ for BERT.
-The real speedup is less than this, due to the issues above.
-The speedup for BERT is up-to $5.4\times$ compared to current inference systems.
-The speedup for larger ResNet, e.g., ResNet-18 for ImageNet, can achieve $2\times$.
-However, for smaller ones, e.g., ResNet-20 for CIFAR, \sysname can even be slower than the baseline.